Mumo-vicky/Plastinina-Customer-Analysis/Kira Plastinina Customer Analysis.md

 ![*Duration of Returning Visitors on Informational Pages*](Rplot10.png)
 ![*Duration of Returning Visitors on Administrative Pages*](Rplot11.png)

+- From the above plots, we can see that all returning visitors spend most of the time on the first pages of each category.
 ```R
 hist(dataset_final$ProductRelated_Duration [dataset_final$VisitorType == 2], main = "Duration of Others on Product Related Pages", xlab="Duration")
 ```